Energy Wise Alliance delivers cost-conscious energy efficiency solutions to the people of Louisiana to save money and help the environment.

 Kevin Kellup, Education Coordinator

 Kevin serves here at Energy Wise as our Education Coordinator.
-He runs our Energy Smart for Kids program.
-Kevin is a recent AmeriCorps National Civilian Community Corps (NCCC) alum serving 2 terms of national service.
+He runs the Energy Smart for Kids program during the school year and our Summer Program in partnership with NORDC.
+Kevin is civically engaged with over 4,000 hours of community service, and currently is a volunteer with Friends of the Lafitte Greenway and Evacuteer.
+He is a recent AmeriCorps National Civilian Community Corps (NCCC) alum serving 2 terms of national service.
 Kevin also has served with AmeriCorps State/National and the Children's Defense Fund.
 He is a New Orleans native.
-Before returning to New Orleans Kevin was a Team Leader for the Bend Energy Challenge in Bend, Oregon, a competition for cities in the US to be #1 in reducing their energy usage over a two year period.
-Kevin enjoys music, food, and being social during his free time.
+Before returning to New Orleans in 2015, Kevin was a Team Leader for the Bend Energy Challenge in Bend, Oregon, a competition for cities in the US to be #1 in reducing their energy usage over a two year period.

 Email Kevin or call (504)-222-2920 x7